Parking & Maps

 Please note that having a permit DOES NOT guarantee a parking spot.

-Student vehicle registration is $99.05 for the first vehicle, and $75.05 for each additional vehicle registered.
+Student vehicle registration is $99.05 for the first vehicle, and $75.05 for each additional vehicle registered, with a limit of two.
 A $5.95 permit fulfillment fee also applies to all permits.
 There will be no refunds issued after the first full week of classes.
-Each registered vehicle will be issued a decal that must be applied to the inside of lower left hand corner of the driver’s window.
+Each registered vehicle will be issued a decal that must be applied to the inside of lower left hand corner of the left passenger window.

 Student veterans are eligible for reduced fee parking permits.
 Please inquire with the Chief of Public Safety for such discount before purchasing your permit at full price.

 Student workers or Graduate students are not authorized for regular or special faculty/staff permits and must purchase a student permit to park on campus.

 The Office of Public Safety must be notified within 48 hours if there is a change of license plate number or vehicle.
 The employee must register the vehicle prior to using the current tag.
 Students must remove the permit or parts thereof, and it must be returned to the Office of Public Safety where a new permit will be issued free of charge.
 If the permit is lost/or stolen or otherwise unobtainable, individuals will be required to pay a non-refundable $25.00 fee for administrative processing.

 It is not the responsibility of the owner or person registering a vehicle to see that other drivers of his/her vehicle know and adhere to these regulations.